 Canadian Poultry and Egg Processors Council (Hatcheries)

-The Executive is comprised of our Chairman and three members representing Western Canada, Central Canada and Atlantic Canada.
+The Executive is comprised of our Chair and three members representing Western Canada, Central Canada and Atlantic Canada.

 Neil Newlands, PLog